eliboa/Snake/README.md

-A simple wiiU snake game.
+A simple wiiU snake game. \n
-Only tested on fw 5.5.1 but should work for previous version
+Only tested on fw 5.5.x but should work for previous version